denalena/blog/content/posts/2023-04-23-unbrick-promicro/index.md

 ---
-title: "How to unbrick a Pro Micro clone"
+title: "How to unbrick a Pro Micro clone (fast)"
 date: 2023-04-26T19:41:29+02:00
 ---